d-ravi-kumar19/koinx-assignment/README.md

 The **Crypto Price App** is a Node.js application that tracks the prices of selected cryptocurrencies (Bitcoin, Ethereum, and Matic Network).
 It features a background service that fetches real-time data from a cryptocurrency API and stores it in a MongoDB database.
 The app provides APIs to retrieve the latest data, as well as to calculate and return the standard deviation of prices from the last 100 records.

+This app is containerized using Docker for easy deployment and has been hosted on an AWS EC2 instance for remote access.

 ## Features

 - Fetches real-time data for **Bitcoin**, **Ethereum**, and **Matic Network** every 2 hours.